 Campers will have the opportunity to experience and learn about adaptive sports, traditional camp activities, and participant in outdoor recreational.
 During our camp activities, campers will receive coaching and guidance from BlazeSports staff, coaches and counselors.

 BlazeSports coaches have years of experience in adaptive sport and recreation.
 Some of our coaches are collegiate adaptive sport athletes and former Paralympians!

 At BlazeSports, we recognize sport as a great way to stay active and healthy, but also as a tool for building life skills and self-advocacy.
 By the end of the week, campers will leave more confident, independent, a better leader and have many new friends!

 Winder, GA 30680

-Watch this quick video of our 2019 camp highlights for a taste of the fun we have every year!
+Watch this quick video of camp highlights to see the fun we have every year!

 Help Send a Child to Camp